 The adaptive technology area of the Library was established in 2004 with major funding from a Library Services and Technology Act (LSTA) grant awarded by the Connecticut State Library.

 Asnuntuck students, faculty, staff, and area residents can use the following hardware and software, whether or not they have a disability or a special need.

 - Kurzweil 3000: for taking notes, preparing for tests, vocabulary development, and for listening to text being read instead of reading silently

 - Zoomtext: for enlarging the font size of documents, online databases, and web sites in order to make reading easier on the eyes

-Training on how to use the adaptive technology area is available by contacting Sherry Gelbwasser, Information Services Librarian, at 253-3161 or by visiting the Learning Resource Center.
+Training on how to use the adaptive technology area is available.